DavidYQY/Make-trading-great-again-/docs/eda.md

 ## Trump Data Analysis

 President Donald Trump is known to be a proliﬁc Twitter user.
 He usually uses this platform to promote his policies and criticizes his opponents.
-In this section, we would analyze his behavior on Twitter from 4 perspectives: impact, frequency, interaction, and language usage.
+In this section, we would analyze his behavior on Twitter from 5 perspectives: impact, frequency, interaction, language usage, and sentiment Analysis.

 ### Impact Analysis